 The ultimate aim of this program is to create initiatives that strengthen democratic values and communities, and protect the liberties and values that we hold dear.

-The Alfred Landecker Democracy Fellowship will bring together 30 rising activists, community leaders and young professionals from the European Union, the United Kingdom and the United States.
+The Landecker Democracy Fellowship will bring together 30 rising activists, community leaders and young professionals from the European Union, the United Kingdom and the United States.
 They will be tasked with finding innovative solutions to disruptions and challenges to democracy and society.

 Humanity in Action